CharlieJT/Recipes/README.md

     - When you arrive at the recipe listing page, you will be presented with a breadcrumb which will navigate you back to the homepage & will show you you're currently on the recipe listing page.
-You also have the option to search for a particular recipe from there too.
+You also have the option to search for a recipe from there too.

     - You are also presented with all of the recipes that are on the website with the option to click the ellipses (3 vertical dots) to see that particular description & by clicking on the image, name or 'view recipe' button, it will navigate you to view the recipe.